Games-Chinese teenage skater, Nepali cricketers break records in Hangzhou

 By Martin Quin Pollard and Dylan Martinez

-HANGZHOU, China Sept 27 (Reuters) - China's teenage skateboarders and Japan's track cyclists bagged a bunch of golds and Nepal's cricketers smashed records on day four of the COVID-19 delayed Asian Games in Hangzhou on Wednesday.
+HANGZHOU, China Sept 27 (Reuters) - China's teenage skateboarders, Japan's cyclists and a Thai Esports player bagged golds on day four of the COVID-19 delayed Asian Games in Hangzhou on Wednesday.

 At the skate park, 13-year-old Cui Chenxi became China's youngest Asian Games gold medallist when she won the women's street event.